-Requests a scheme of reasonable avoidance measures and mitigation to be conditioned to avoid harm to GCN, also recommends financial mitigation by way of S.106
+Requests a scheme of reasonable avoidance measures and mitigation to be conditioned to avoid harm to GCN, also recommends financial mitigation by way of a S.106 Agreement.

 Welsh Water/Dwr Cymru

 Requests conditions and advisory notes attached to any permission.